cmhouston/excl-cms/wp-content/plugins/user-role-editor/readme.txt

 == Changelog ==
+= 4.14.3 =
+* 25.07.2014
+* Integer "1" as default capability value for new added empty role was excluded for the better compatibility with WordPress core.
+Boolean "true" is used instead as WordPress itself does.
+* Integration with Gravity Forms permissions system was enhanced for WordPress multisite.

 = 4.14.2 =
 * 18.07.2014
 * The instance of main plugin class User_Role_Editor is available for other developers now via $GLOBALS['user_role_editor']